joe-sky/narrative/packages/control-flow/README.md

 }
 ```

 As above the usage is similar to the regular React components.
-Each tags and its attributes also support TypeScript type checking.
+Each tags and its props also support TypeScript type checking.

 ### If Tag